 However, I decided to use the American Buttercream recipe from my 6 Inch Vanilla Cake because of the decoration.
 You won’t need a whole batch of frosting to fill the macarons so you’ll have leftovers which I used to decorate.

-American buttercream “crusts”, as in it creates a firm shell on the outside because of the powdered sugar.
+When American buttercream sets, it creates a “crusts”, as in a firm shell on the outside due to the powdered sugar.
 You could also fill and decorate with the French buttercream (or whatever you want) but French buttercream stays silky so when you go to pick them up, it’ll get all over your fingers.

 Ok so the green ones in the photos were done with the buttercream but the white ones were done with royal icing like in my Pop Tart Gingerbread House.
 The thing is with the royal icing, it literally has to be at the perfect consistency and temperature to pipe such tiny lines so I definitely prefer the buttercream version.